top of page

 Signs of ADHD in Adults:

 While most individuals with ADHD are diagnosed in childhood, some may have symptoms that go unnoticed or misinterpreted.
-As long as ADHD symptoms were present before the age of 12, individuals can still receive a diagnosis in adulthood.
+As long as ADHD symptoms are present before the age of 12, individuals can still receive a diagnosis in adulthood.

 In adults, ADHD symptoms may manifest differently due to the various responsibilities associated with adulthood.
 Common challenges faced by adults include: